hackclub/terminalcraft/submissions/SystemAI/readme.md

 Internet speed tests may take a while to compute.

 Weather API requires an active internet connection and a valid API key(One is already there :p).
+By default it searches for Ann Arbor.
+You can pass in another city when calling.

 <h2>Contributing</h2>